-Fatigue is a strong Performance Shaping Factor, and can lead to poor performance on tasks which require attention, decision-making or high levels of skill.
+Fatigue is a strong Performance Influencing Factor, and can lead to poor performance on tasks which require attention, decision-making or high levels of skill.
 There’s a huge amount of material available on the subject of fatigue, working hours/patterns and sleep.
 I don’t intend to summarise this material here, but simply draw attention to a few common misconceptions.

 MYTH 1: I can tell when I’m going to fall asleep